DrAndrewThaler/reStepper/README.md

 And when it starts swinging for the first time, you won't stop laughing.

-Isof you want to add some blinking LEDs, there's plenty of room for that, too.
+If you want to add some blinking LEDs, there's plenty of room for that, too.

 ## Bill of Materials